HoussemDellai/azure-network-course/905_vwan_2_virtualhubs_with_firewalls/Readme.md

 You should see a response from the Nginx app running on the VM in Spoke03.

+## Checking the traffic path

+The Terraform template already enabled collecting logs for the two Azure Firewalls.
+You can check the logs to see the traffic flow between the VNets.

 ## Learnings

 * Without Firewall and without Route Table, the traffic between VNets in the same and across Virtual Hubs is allowed.

+* A general recommendation is to dissociate security from routing.
+This means it is recommended to open the traffic between VNets in the same Virtual Hub and across Virtual Hubs, and then use Firewall to control the traffic.

+* Bastion is installed in a dedicated VNET where there Route `0.0.0.0/0` is not injected by default by the Intent Route Table.
+This is done by disabling `enableInternetSecurity` in the vHub - VNET connection.
+This allows Bastion to connect to the Internet which is required for the management plane.
+Details: https://blog.cloudtrooper.net/2022/09/17/azure-bastion-routing-in-virtual-wan/

+With this configuration, you can use Bastion to connect to the VMs in the VNets within the same vHub as the Bastion and also the VNets in the other vHubs.